0xYYY/v3-periphery-foundry/docs/NonfungibleTokenPositionDescriptor.md

 ```

+Note this URI may be a data: URI with the JSON contents directly inlined

-*Produces a string containing the data URI for a JSON metadata string*
+*Produces the URI describing a particular token ID for a position manager*
 #### Parameters

 | Name | Type | Description |